 The individual pool members for each plan year are considered the owners of the KHA-WC pool for that year.
 They are eligible for premium refunds and are responsible for potential assessments.
 A separate board of directors, comprised of pool member representatives, governs KHA Workers' Compensation Fund.

-This year is the Fund's 25th anniversary.
 The Fund has approximately 70 members and almost 60 percent of the current membership has been in the Fund for more than 15 years.
 All sizes of hospitals are eligible for participation.

 Clara Barton Hospital